sabinapakuwal/c-project/README.md

    doing a lot of research and I came to know about so many new things.

 ##    Introduction:
+   I am presenting a project assignment on the topic of C-programming project.
    C is a programming language developed at AT and Bell Labroratories of the USA in the 1970s.
    It was designed and developed by Dennis M.Ritchie.
 It stands between high-level language and low-level language so, it is also known as middle-level language.